 2017 National NPDES Program Managers Meeting

 From October 31, 2017 to November 2, 2017 states and EPA participated in the 2017 National NPDES Program Managers Meeting in Silver Spring, Maryland.
 This meeting was supported by an EPA cooperative agreement and was focused on helping assist states and EPA in further identify challenges & barriers to NPDES program implementation, highlighted opportunities for permitting authority program improvement & enhancement, showcased innovations, assisted with analysis of training, guidance, tools, and other support material needs, offered insights into improving administrative efficiencies, clarified roles and responsibilities, promoted program streamlining, provided suggestions for building stronger linkages to WQS & TMDLs, recommended modernizing some permit terms and data management, identified program areas where targeted technical assistance might be most beneficial, and laid a foundation for further discussion in solving some of the most intractable NPDES program issues.
 A copy of the final agenda can be found here.
-Presentations from the meeting can be found here.
+A copy of the presentations and final agenda can be found here.